QualiSystemsLab/Jira-Integration/README.md

 Attached to issue transitions in Jira, e.g. `To Do -> Done`.

+Must be registered in the Jira GUI according to the screenshots above.

 When triggered, it will log in to CloudShell and restore the resource named in the issue back to its original CloudShell domains, thus returning it to circulation.

-Add the web hook to Jira according to the screenshots above.

 Implemented as a Flask-based Python web server.

-Download `quali_jira_hook.py` from this repo.

 Edit the top of `quali_jira_hook.py`: